pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

         _component_: torchtune.training.FullModelMetaCheckpointer

         # directory with the checkpoint files
-        # this should match the output_dir above
+        # this should match the folder you used when downloading the model
         checkpoint_dir: <checkpoint_dir>

         # checkpoint files.
-For the llama2-7b model we have
+For the llama3.2 3B model we have
         # a single .pth file
         checkpoint_files: [consolidated.00.pth]

-        # if we're restarting a previous run, we need to specify
-        # the file with the checkpoint state.
-More on this in the
-        # next section
-        recipe_checkpoint: null

         # dir for saving the output checkpoints.
-Usually set
-        # to be the same as checkpoint_dir
         output_dir: <checkpoint_dir>

         # model_type which specifies how to convert the state_dict
         # into a format which torchtune understands
-        model_type: LLAMA2
+        model_type: LLAMA3_2

-    # set to True if restarting training
+    # set to True if restarting training.
+More on that later.
     resume_from_checkpoint: False

 |